 1. Submit your FAFSA.

-- Complete the FAFSA online, or see your high school counselor for a paper FAFSA.
+- Complete the FAFSA online, or download and print a paper version.

 - Be sure to list UT Austin (FAFSA code: 003658) as one of the colleges you’re considering so that the information you provide on the FAFSA will be reported to us.